-Figaro measures the room that he will share with Susanna after their marriage.
-His bride to be points out that the room is placed not only so that both servants can quickly reach their masters, but also so that the Count can quickly get to Susanna.
+Figaro is delighted about the new room that he will share with Susanna after their marriage.
+His bride to be points out that the room is placed not only so that both of them can quickly reach their bosses, but also so that the Count can quickly get to Susanna.
 For some time now, he had been making advances on her and doing everything to win her over.
 But Figaro wants to frustrate the count’s plans.

 But danger is lurking not only from the Count, but also from another side: Marcellina remembers a promise that Figaro once made her to marry in return for a loan, while the doctor Bartolo, still hurt over a story from the past, swears his vengeance.
 But Susanna is left unimpressed by Marcellina’s claims.

-The page Cherubino sings of his love for all the women of the house.
-He asks Susanna for her help, since the Count has released him from duty and sent him off to serve in the army.
-When the Count enters Susanna’s room, he hides.
+The young Cherubino sings of his love for all the women of the house.
+He asks Susanna for her help, since the Count sent him off to serve in the army.
+When the Count enters the room, he hides.
 The Count in turn, who once again tries to seduce Susanna, hides when the music teacher Basilio arrives, but then confronts him for maliciously spreading rumors.
-The Count discovers the page, just as he recently did in Barbarina’s room.
+The Count discovers Cherubino, just as he recently did in Barbarina’s room.
 He orders his immediate departure for the regiment.

-Leading a group of peasants, Figaro appears asking permission to marry Susanna.
+Leading a group of young people, Figaro appears asking permission to marry Susanna.
 The Count decides to delay the festivities for a while, and secretly hopes for Marcellina.
-Figaro says goodbye to Cherurbino with a grand gesture, but is secretly encouraged to stay.
+Figaro pretends to says goodbye to Cherubino with a grand gesture.

 The Countess mourns the happy times of her marriage, but hopes that she regains the love of the Count.

-The Countess and Susanna continue to play with the Count: they write him a letter to lure him into the nightly darkness of the park, where (the letter claimed) Susanna would await him.
+In spite of this the Countess and Susanna continue to play with the Count: together they write him a letter to lure him into the nightly darkness of the park, where (the letter claimed) Susanna would await him.
 In reality, it would be the countess wearing the maid’s clothing.
-The letter was sealed with a needle that the Graf should give as a sign of his agreement to Barbarina.
+The letter was sealed with a needle that the Count should give as a sign of his agreement to Barbarina.

-Barbarina, accompanied by local girls, brings the Countess flowers.
+Barbarina, accompanied by local girls, brings the Countess flowers as presents.
 Still dressed as a woman, Cherubino is among the group, but is discovered by the Count.
 But to add another twist, Barbarina reminds him of his promise.
 Now she asks permission to marry Cherubino.
-The Count agrees, and the festivities begin.
-While dancing, Susanna secretly hands the Count the letter, and the Count promises a wonderful evening to all.
+During the wedding festivities, Susanna secretly hands the Count the letter, and the Count promises a wonderful evening to all.